tarleak613/Chess/README.md

 ## Introduction

-This is a real-time chess application built using Socket.io and React 18.
+This is a real-time chess application built using Socket.io and Node js.
 The application allows two players to play chess in real-time, with each player's moves being updated live for both players.
 Spectators can also watch the game but cannot participate.

 ## Features